-Known for his Engineering on the Grammy Award Winning Album, 'A Deeper Understanding' by The War On Drugs, Carter Jahn is a Producer/Engineer based out of Los Angeles, CA. Carter has worked with many Artists as an Engineer, Producer, and Editor such as The War On Drugs, Lo Moon, One Republic, Cold War Kids, and many more.
+Known for his Engineering on the Grammy Award Winning Album, 'A Deeper Understanding' by The War On Drugs, Carter Jahn is a Producer/Engineer based out of Los Angeles, CA. Carter has worked with many Artists as an Engineer, Producer, and Editor such as The War On Drugs, Lo Moon, One Republic, Cannons, Mega Low, and many more.

 My name is Carter Jahn, and I am an Producer/Engineer based out of Los Angeles.
-I produce, record, mix, and master music and also have been an accredited editor on many records this past year.
-My passion is helping Artists get to the next step on their record.
-Whether that's getting into the studio to record, or helping print the final masters.
+I produce, record, mix, and master music and also have been an accredited editor on many records.
+My passion is helping Artists get to the next step on their records.
+Whether that's getting into the studio to record or helping print the final masters!

 I love working in all different genres of music, however, I've been fortunate to work with different bands and artists in genres I particularly love.
-I come from a world of Pop Music in L.A. but have found myself in sessions with Rock Bands, Singer/Songwriters and many Indie Artists.
-I am always willing to listen to a new artist to see if I can be an addition to the record!
+I come from a world of Pop Music in L.A. but have often found myself in sessions with Bands, Singer/Songwriters and many Indie Artists.
+I am always willing to listen to a new artist to see if I can be a great addition to the record!

 My style of mixing and recording is unique, and I love to bring forward new ideas to every project.
 I love to blend my passion for raw acoustic elements with modern day production and recording.
 I have been able to work under many of the top Producers in L.A. and have found a well-rounded sound that people seem to really love.
 Producers/Engineers include Shawn Everett, Chris Walla, Francois Tetaz, Tommy English, Damian Taylor, Jon Joseph, Tim Pagnotta, Noah Breakfast and more.

 Please reach out and hit the 'Contact' Button above!
 Would love to chat about your project and see if I can be a help in any way.